Rubroboletus satanas

-Rubroboletus satanas, commonly known as Satan's bolete or the Devil's bolete, is a basidiomycete fungus of the bolete family (Boletaceae) and one of its most infamous members.
+Rubroboletus satanas, commonly known as Satan's bolete or as the Devil's bolete, is a basidiomycete fungus of the bolete family (Boletaceae) and one of its most infamous members.
 It was known as Boletus satanas before its transfer to the new genus Rubroboletus in 2014, based on molecular phylogenetic data.

 These squat, brightly coloured fruiting bodies are often massive and imposing, with a beige-coloured velvet-textured cap up to 50 cm across, yellow to orange-red pores and a bulbous red stem.
 The flesh turns blue when cut or bruised and the fruit bodies often emit an unpleasant rotten odor.

-Found in broad-leaved and mixed woodland in the warmer regions of Europe, it is classified as a poisonous mushroom, known to cause violent gastroenteritis.
+Found in mixed woodlands throughout the warmer regions of Europe, it is classified as a poisonous mushroom, known to cause violent gastroenteritis.
 However, reports of poisoning are rare, due to the striking coloration and unpleasant odor of the fruiting bodies, which discourage experimentation.

 Taxonomy

 Originally known as Boletus satanas, Satan's bolete was described by German mycologist Harald Othmar Lenz in 1831.
-Lenz was aware of several reports of adverse reactions from people who had consumed this fungus and apparently felt himself ill from its "emanations" while describing it, hence giving it its sinister epithet.
-The Greek word σατανᾶς (satanas, or Satan) is derived from Hebrew śāṭān (שטן).
+Lenz was aware of several reports of adverse reactions from people who had consumed this fungus and apparently felt himself ill from undescribed "emanations" while describing it, hence giving it its sinister epithet.
+The Greek word σατανᾶς (satanas) is derived from Hebrew śāṭān (שטן).
 The American mycologist Harry D. Thiers concluded that material from North America matches the species description; however, genetic testing has since confirmed that western North American collections represent Rubroboletus eastwoodiae, a different species.

 Genetic analysis published in 2013 revealed that B. satanas and several other red-pored boletes are part of the "dupainii" clade (named after B. dupainii) and are distantly nested from the core group of Boletus (including B. edulis and relatives) within the Boletineae.
 This indicated that B. satanas and its relatives belonged to a distinct genus.
 The species was hence transferred to the new genus Rubroboletus in 2014, along with several allied red-pored, blue-staining bolete species.
 Genetic testing on several species of the genus revealed that R. satanas is most closely related to R. pulchrotinctus, a morphologically similar but much rarer species occurring in the Mediterranean regions.

 Common names

-Both Rubroboletus satanas and Suillellus luridus are known as ayimantari ('bear mushroom') in eastern Turkey.
+Both Rubroboletus satanas and Suillellus species are known as ayı mantarı ('bear mushroom') in eastern Turkey.